-A poet, essayist, journalist, art critic and theater reviewer, James Fenton is widely considered one of the most talented British writers working today.
+A poet, essayist, journalist, art critic, and theater reviewer, James Fenton is widely considered one of the most talented and versatile British writers of his generation.
 Born and raised in Lincolnshire and Staffordshire, Fenton was educated at Repton and Magdalen College, Oxford, where he studied under the poet John Fuller and became intimately acquainted with the work of W.H.
 Auden.
 Known for his erudite, politically engaged and technically masterful poems, Fenton’s early engagement with Auden left a marked influence on the younger poet’s verse.
 Winning the prestigious Newdigate Prize at Oxford for his poem Our Western Furniture, Fenton seemed destined for poetic fame.
 The poem was published as a pamphlet, a form Fenton prefers, in 1968.
 The poem, which is about the catastrophic meeting of American and Japanese forces in the mid-nineteenth century, displays many of the themes and techniques that would preoccupy Fenton for the rest of his career.
 Fenton has consistently drawn on historical and political realities culled from his years as a journalist, a career he pursued after leaving Oxford.
 “The impression his poems most profoundly convey is that what can be learned about the world is infinitely more important than what can be learned about the self,” stated an essayist in Contemporary Poets.
 For example, A German Requiem (1981) touches upon that country’s disastrous, World War II-inducing experiment with National Socialism in the 1930s.
 Its “eerie final section creates an unforgettable, muted image for the huge suffering and suggests the way Fenton’s own reticent imagination has found its most impressive expression,” noted the Contemporary Poets essay.

 Fenton’s decision to pursue journalism after Oxford led him into a career as a foreign correspondent.
 After winning an Eric Gregory award for his first full-length collection Terminal Moraine (1972), Fenton used the prize money to travel to Southeast Asia, where he worked as a freelance reporter.
 Covering the American withdrawal from Vietnam, Fenton also witnessed the fall of the Lon Nol regime in Cambodia.
 Fenton returned briefly to England as a political reporter for the New Statesmen, and then spent a year in Germany as a correspondent for the Guardian.
 Though he found he could not immediately write about his experiences in Vietnam and Cambodia, Fenton eventually published The Memory of War (1982), the volume that made his reputation as a political poet of astonishing prowess.
 Collecting work that had previously been published in pamphlets such as A Vacant Possession (1978) and Dead Soldiers (1981), the volume also included A German Requiem.
 The critic Dana Gioia noted that in these longer poems, Fenton employs “secret narrative,” to great though sometimes unsatisfying effect.
 Using novelistic detail, partial or occluded back story and unnamed narrators, Fenton’s work is often able to be both political and universal at once.
 The Memory of War received nearly universal acclaim and launched Fenton’s career as one of the rising young poets of his day.